Jackgito/quiz-master/README.md

 - Implement ranking system and leaderboards.

 ### Phase 3: User Experience Enhancements
-- Design and develop an intuitive user interface with React.
+- Design and develop an intuitive user interface.
-- Add responsiveness and accessibility features.
+- Improve responsiviness.
-- Introduce player profiles and customization options.
+- Introduce player profiles, achievements and customization options.

-### Phase 4: Testing and Deployment
+### Phase 4: Testing and Deployment to cloud
-- Conduct thorough testing (unit, integration, and end-to-end).
+- Conduct thorough testing.
 - Optimize performance and scalability.
 - Deploy the application on a cloud platform.

 ## Technologies
 - **Frontend**: React, Vite
-- **Backend**: Deno, Oak
+- **Backend**: Deno, Oak, Socket.IO?
 - **Database**: MongoDB
-- **Real-Time Communication**: Socket.IO

 ## Developer Guide

 Welcome to the project!
-This guide will help you get started and understand the key components of our codebase.
+This guide will help you get started and understand the key components of the codebase.

 ### Project Overview